 The single greatest challenge for brands when it comes to B2B partnership marketing is the time-intensive process of identifying and recruiting well-aligned partners.
 Our recent acquisition of Grovia by Acceleration Partners extends AP's partnership prospecting and recruiting capabilities.
 Grovia offers software and services that help accelerate partner discovery, recruitment, and revenue activation.

-The ongoing management and maintenance of these relationships and related programs can be prohibitive for many organizations, which is why working with a B2B experienced agency like AP can be an effective and time-saving benefit.
+The ongoing management and maintenance of these relationships and related programmes can be prohibitive for many organisations, which is why working with a B2B experienced agency like AP can be an effective and time-saving benefit.

 Lastly, as AP's VP of B2B Partnership Marketing, what personal insights do you think are most important for companies interested in this channel to know?